 My absolute favorite Nuremberg restaurant right now, Globo, is what I’d call casual fine dining.
 The atmosphere is that of a fresh summer garden, with pots of greens hanging from the ceiling and strategically placed on every shelf and window-sill.
 Live-edge wooden tables and wicker chairs add to the rustic vibe.
 In summer, they set tables outside by the monument of Martin-Behaim.

 The menu is modern, when possible organic, creative, and, most importantly, exciting.
-It’s one of a few restaurants in Nuremberg that truly make my heart sing.
-One of those places where you take a bite of food and pause for a second to truly appreciate it.
+It’s one of those places where you take a bite of food and pause for a second to truly appreciate it.

 globo — Theresienplatz, 1 (in the Old Town)

 German Restaurants in Nuremberg